 UNESCO Chair in Island Studies and Sustainability

-The UNESCO Chair in Island Studies and Sustainability is a prestigious new initiative spearheaded by UPEI and the University of Malta.
-Joining over 700 other Chairs from around the world, this UNESCO Chair is the first in Atlantic Canada, and the only one east of Quebec.
+The UNESCO Chair in Island Studies and Sustainability is a prestigious initiative orginally spearheaded by UPEI and the University of Malta, and now hosted at UPEI.
+Part of a network of 700 other Chairs from around the world, this UNESCO Chair is the first in Atlantic Canada, and the only one east of Quebec.

 WHAT IS THE UNESCO CHAIR IN ISLAND STUDIES AND SUSTAINABILITY?